-Our Case Workers appreciate your patience and will respond to inquiries and requests within 48 hours.
-Case Workers do not respond on Saturday, Sunday or on federal holidays, thank you!
+Case Workers appreciate your patience and will respond to inquiries and requests within 48 hours.
+They do not respond on Saturday, Sunday or on federal holidays.

 Do I qualify for services (food, financial, or basic needs)?